al-ce/karaml/README.md

 ## 🪲 Known Issues / Bugs / Limitations
 - Can't toggle layer in 'when-tapped' position if also set in 'when-held' position (e.g. `<a-f>: [/fn/, /fn/]` only enables the `/fn/` layer when held)
+- "side-ambivalent" modifier codes like `shift`, `command`, etc. are valid as modifiers, as expected.
+They are not valid as *primary* key codes however (that would be like trying to map both shift keys at once). karaml doesn't raise an error if a user tries to use them as such, though it should, since it will be an invalid Karabiner map.
+Need to decide how to handle this.
+  See issues.

 - `from.simultaneous_options` not yet supported (this one will be tricky)
 - `to_delayed_action` not yet supported
 - `halt` option for `to_if_held_down` and `to_if_alone` not yet supported